Management Discussion and Analysis

 UII has 55% of shares ownership in WG.

 WG is a subsidiary which develops office and apartment building complex on its 3.2 hectares of land located in the main business district of Jakarta in Jl.
 Jenderal.
 Gatot Subroto.
-The apartment complex that has been built is Pearl Garden Resort Apartment (PGRA) Complex has 235 units of apartment on 1.7 hectares land with low-rise apartment concept.
-WG still has 1.4 hectares land that will be built for office and residential complex development with high-rise building concept, which is planned to be develop in the coming year.
+The apartment complex that has been built is Pearl Garden Resort Apartment Complex has 235 units of apartment on 1.7 hectares land with low-rise apartment concept.
+WG still has 1.4 hectares land that will be built for office and residential complex development with highrise.

 WG planned to continue developing the office and residential complex development project on the remaining available land.
-Employee recruitment began in this year to assess project feasibility and obtain necessary permits.
-In 2022, WG posted operating expenses of IDR 17.08 billion, an increase of 82.82% compared to operating expenses in 2021 which was recorded at IDR 9.34 billion.
-This increase mostly from increase in employee remuneration costs, repair and maintenance costs.
+In 2025, WG posted operating expenses of IDR 11.63 billion, a decrease of 22.89% compared to operating expenses in 2024 which was recorded at IDR 15.08 billion.
+The operational expenses are mainly from the property tax (PBB) expense on property owned by WG.

 Consolidated Financial Statements